codingPhuc/obsidian_git_discreteMath/Predicates and Quantified Statements.md

 b. the domain of n is the set Z of all integers
 	{-8,-4,-2,-1, 1,2,4,8} because these are exactly the  integers that divide 8 evenly
 ## Quantifiers
+#sumarize
+Quantifiers are words that refer to quantities such as "some " or " all"and tell for how many elements a given predicate is true the symbol $\forall$ denotes "for all" is call a universal quantifier
+## definition
+let Let Q(x) be a predicate and D the domain of x.
+A universal
+statement is a statement of the form  "$\forall$ $\in$ D, Q(x)".
+- it is defined to be true iff Q(x) is true for e